TCIM: Thriving Congregations Immigration Ministry

 TCIM Woodland Church Steering Committee

-Strengthen connections of our ESL community, Woodland community, and beyond, in order to deepen our understanding of cultures to see the world with renewed eyes.
-An outcome would include development of a model transferable to other churches.
+Strengthen connections within our ESL community, the Woodland community, and beyond to deepen our understanding of cultures and see the world with renewed eyes.
+An outcome would include the development of a model transferable to other churches.

 Theological Framework